-Gradient Boost is a stage-wise additive model that uses a Gradient Descent boosting method for training boosters (Decision Trees) to correct the error residuals of a weak base learner.
+Gradient Boost is a stage-wise additive ensemble that uses a Gradient Descent boosting scheme for training boosters (Decision Trees) to correct the error residuals of a series of weak base learners.
 Stochastic gradient boosting is achieved by varying the ratio of samples to subsample uniformly at random from the training set.
 GBM also utilizes progress monitoring via an internal validation set for snapshotting and early stopping.

 Data Type Compatibility: Depends on base learners